fe-sak/track-it/README.md

 ## How to run this app

-With all dependencies installed and the environment properly configured, you can now run the app in development mode:
+With all dependencies installed and the environment properly configured, you can now run the app in development mode (run this command inside the project directory):

 ```
 $ npm run start